cloudforet-io/api-doc/content/en/repository/v1/Schema.md

 bookFlatSection: true
 ---
 # [Schema](#Schema)
-desc: A Schema is a data structure used in all domains.
+A Schema is a data structure used in all domains.
 For example, data forms of Google OAuth2 credentials or AWS access keys can be a Schema resource.

 >  **Package : spaceone.api.repository.v1**